khoy24/DS202FinalProject/README.md

 Looking at the chart the number of cancellations seems to follow the number of bookings.
 There doesn’t seem to be any super significant months or years where cancellations are more frequent in comparison to the number of bookings for that month.
+We found this a bit surprising as we thought winter months would have more cancellations to due unforeseen weather conditions, but we also do not know the weather patterns of the hotel locations so it is hard to say.

 Now we want to observe if the month/year affects the duration of a guest’s stay.